OhioMathTeacher/docminer/releases/QUICK_START_FOR_GAS.md

 3. Enter it in the configuration dialog
 4. Click "Save Repository Settings"

-**Note**: Research Buddy works great for manual analysis even without AI!
+**Note**: DocMiner works great for manual analysis even without AI!

 ## 🎯 What to Look For (Positionality)